Christina5P/Mindful-Rise/README.md

 * Problem with migration of category model
 I add and changed the logic of categories and search in models.
 When I migrated, I got an error because of existing posts without category slug.
 Step 1 was to try to make a migrationfile to change.
 When it didn´t work, I deleted the last file and tried to migrate again.
 Mu third tried was to delete the new category model and to prevent the clash and migrate again.
 When nothing of that worked, I got tutorhelp, but the only suggestion was to delete the db and recover with a new.
-I wasn´t happy withthat suggestion, since I worked with the db in several weeks.
+I wasn´t happy with that suggestion, since I worked with the db in several weeks.
 In the end, it appeared that it was a general db problem, so when that was resolved, I could reach my db, erase all the categories of posts and migrate my new function and everything worked!

+* Coursematerial was shown in blog index.
+Since I have the same database for blogpost and coursematerial, I made a tag "is_course_material" so I could manipulate with an exclude to get those posts be filtered out and just shown in the Courses page.
+It didn´t work and I guess it had something to "ManytoMany" relationship.
+I made a walkaround by get a new category=coursemateral and tagged those post with that category as well.
+Then I could do a filter of that category to exklude them in category list and search.

 ### Unfixed Bugs